 Zillow doesn't make it easy to track down "Zestimates" on their website.
 Sure, you can easily get a "Zestimate" by clicking the box right in the middle of the home screen, but what if you had a question or wanted to learn more?
 This is where it gets tricky.

-One statistic that is overlooked by many homeowners is that the accuracy of the Zestimates in their specific area can be drastically different than the national average.
+One statistic, overlooked by many homeowners, is that the accuracy of the Zestimates in their specific area can be drastically different than the national average.

-When you visit Zillow.com ALL the way at the bottom is the small tab "Zestimates".
-Here you will find a bunch of FAQs about Zestimates and hyperlocal information that you've probably never seen before
+On Zillow.com at the very bottom of the homepage is the small tab titled "Zestimates".
+Here you will find a bunch of FAQs about Zestimates and hyperlocal information that you've probably never seen before.

 Zillow Prize will award $1M for improving Zestimate READ MORE

 This is a big red flag.
-Not only does this tell the public that Zillow is unhappy with how their Zestimate Home Value tool performs, but that they believe other teams can do a better job then they can.
+Not only does this tell the public that Zillow is unhappy with how their Zestimate Home Value tool performs, but they believe other teams can do a better job than they can.

-At the moment, Zillow has announced that they are rewarding a team $1,000,000 for drastically improving the Zestimate.
+Zillow has announced that they are rewarding a team with $1,000,000 to help improve its Zestimate tool.